armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0-rc8.md

   * Prevent oauth2 redirect loops.
   * Transition restarted stages to NOT_STARTED so there is visual indication on Deck, and don't allow multiple queuing of the same restarted stage
   * Bring back template validation messages in Deck.
+  * Bump the JVM version used by all appropriate services to ensure all services are using the same JVM version.

 ### Maximum Concurrent Pipeline Executions
 Added support for max concurrent pipeline executions.
 If concurrent pipeline execution is enabled, pipelines will queue when the max concurrent pipeline executions is reached.
 Any queued pipelines will be allowed to run once the number of running pipeline executions drops below the max.
 If the max is set to 0, then pipelines will not queue.